 The air lines have increased the average daily scheduled flying hours per plane from 8.03, before the 50 percent reduction in number of planes of May 18, 1942, to 11.27 as of September 1, 1943.
-The revenue passenger load factor, being the percentage of actual pay load to generally load, were 86 percent for the first 6 months of 1943, as to capacity load, was 86 percent for the first 6 months of 1943, as compared with 67 percent for the corresponding months of 1942.
-These efficiencies enabled the air lines to handle-in the year ending June 30, 1943, with only 164 planes-almost as many passenger-miles and a far greater quantity of mail, express, and excess baggage than they had handled in the preceding year with 324 planes.
+The revenue passenger load factor, being the percentage of actual pay load to capacity load, was 86 percent for the first 6 months of 1943, as compared with 67 percent for the corresponding months of 1942.
+These efficiencies enabled the air lines to handle-in the year ending than they had handled in the preceding year with 324 planes.
 Our civilian air lines, in addition to handling air transport traffic, have given great aid and assistance to the war program by making their facilities available for servicing, maintaining, converting, and modifying Army planes, thus freeing, to that extent, the Air Forces from establishing similar facilities.
-The civilian air lines have also from establishing similar facilities. assisted in training navigators, pilots, mechanics, and meteorologists for the Air Transport Command and have taken over and operated a large number of the planes made available to the Army Air Transport
+The civilian air lines have also assisted in training navigators, pilots, mechanics, and meteorologists for the Air Transport Command and have taken over and operated a large number of the planes made available to the Army Air Transport Command.